emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 On the other hand, if the inner method is not deriving EMSK as with password authentication or unauthenticated provisioning, then this threat still exists.
-Implemnations therefore need to limit the use of inner methods as discussed above in [](#inner-method-limitations)
+Implementations therefore need to limit the use of inner methods as discussed above in [](#inner-method-limitations)

 ## Mitigation of Known Vulnerabilities and Protocol Deficiencies